score-spec/docs/content/en/docs/score implementation/Other/score-helm.md

 - /docs/reference/score-cli/score-helm/
 ---

+{{< alert context="info" >}} Deprecation Notice: We have deprecated the score-helm CLI implementation.
+To get started with Score, we recommend using one of our reference implementations [score-compose](../score-compose.md) or [score-k8s](../score-k8s.md).
+If you're interested in developing a score-helm reference implementation, we'd love to support you!
+Please [reach out](https://github.com/score-spec/spec?tab=readme-ov-file#-get-in-touch) to us for assistance and collaboration. {{< /alert >}}

 # Overview

 The score-helm CLI allows developers to translate their Score specification into Helm values files.
 Below you'll find an overview of: